 2 (58) Returned property The amount charged for property returned by customers upon 3 rescission of the contract of sale when the entire amount exclusive of handling charges paid for 4 the property is refunded in either cash or credit, and where the property is returned within one 5 hundred twenty (120) days from the date of delivery.
 6 (59) Dietary Supplements From the sale and from the storage, use, or other 7 consumption of dietary supplements as defined in § 44-18-7.1(l)(v), sold on prescriptions.
 8 (60) Blood From the sale and from the storage, use, or other consumption of human 9 blood.
-10 (61) Agricultural products for human consumption From the sale and from the storage, 11 use, or other consumption of livestock and poultry of the kinds of products that ordinarily 12 constitute food for human consumption and of livestock of the kind the products of which 13 ordinarily constitutes fibers for human use.
+10 (61) Agricultural products for human consumption From the sale and from the storage 11 use, or other consumption of livestock and poultry of the kinds of products that ordinarily 12 constitute food for human consumption and of livestock of the kind the products of which 13 ordinarily constitutes fibers for human use.
 14 (62) Diesel emission control technology From the sale and use of diesel retrofit 15 technology that is required by § 31-47.3-4.
 16 (63) Feed for certain animals used in commercial farming From the sale of feed for 17 animals as described in § 44-18-30(61).
-18 (64) Alcoholic beverages From the sale and storage, use, or other consumption in this 19 state by a Class A licensee of alcoholic beverages, as defined in § 44-18-7.1, excluding beer and 20 malt beverages from December 1, 2013, through June 30, 2015; provided, further, 21 notwithstanding § 6-13-1 or any other general or public law to the contrary, alcoholic beverages, 22 as defined in § 44-18-7.1, shall not be subject to minimum markup from December 1, 2013, 23 through June 30, 2015.
-24 (65) Purchases for internet access. - The purchase or use of tangible personal property or 25 services used to access the internet.
-26 SECTION 2.
-This act shall take effect upon passage not exempt from state sales tax.
+18 (64) Alcoholic beverages From the sale and storage, use, or other consumption in this 19 state by a Class A licensee of alcoholic beverages, as defined in § 44-18-7.1, excluding beer and 20 malt beverages from December 1, 2013, through June 30, 2015; provided, further 21 notwithstanding § 6-13-1 or any other general or public law to the contrary, alcoholic beverages, 22 as defined in § 44-18-7.1, shall not be subject to minimum markup from December 1, 2013, 23 through June 30, 2015.
+24 (65) Trade-in value of motorcycles.
+From the sale and from the storage, use, or other 25 consumption in this state of so much of the purchase price paid for a new or used motorcycle as is 26 allocated for a trade-in allowance on the motorcycle of the buyer given in trade to the seller, or of 27 the proceeds applicable only to the motorcycle as are received from the manufacturer of 28 motorcycles for the repurchase of the motorcycle, whether the repurchase was voluntary or not 29 towards the purchase of a new or used motorcycle by the buyer.
+For the purpose of this 30 subdivision, the word "motorcycle" means a private passenger motorcycle not used for hire and 31 does not refer to any other type of motor vehicle.
+32 SECTION 2.
+This act shall take effect upon passage.